 This mixed berry compote is ready in 10 minutes and creates a wonderful, flavorful berry juice but is not overly sweet (though you can adjust the sweetness to your taste).
 A lighter topping for waffles, pancakes, yogurt, ice cream, and oatmeal.
 Keep it for a week in the refrigerator or freeze it.

-When you need a lighter fruit topping, a compote is your answer.
+A fruit compote is your answer.

 This recipe with mixed berries is even simpler than the strawberry compote and the blueberry compote.